 With more than 40 years of experience with horses, Ms. Bubbers is directly involved in the care and training of horses and riders.
-Presently, she owns and operates a horse rescue company, the facility located in Merritt Island, Florida; and she has past experience working with imported horses, their owners, trainers, handlers, and riders; with horse breeding farms, equine veterinarians, international dressage trainers and judges, show associations.
-Ms. Bubbers holds a MBA and for over 20 years, as a project(s) technical lead, specialized in systems & business administration for various clients; performing tasks such as project management, proposal writing, modernization and the upgrading of facility(s), conducted analysis, research, and publish documentation for processes and procedures in the fields of network administration and engineering.
+Presently, she owns and operates Amberdell Equine Sanctuary, a horse rescue company, which is located in Merritt Island, Florida.
+Ms. Bubbers has past experience working with imported horses, their owners, trainers, handlers, and riders; with horse breeding farms, equine veterinarians, international dressage trainers and judges, show associations.
+She holds a MBA and for over 20 years, as a project(s) technical lead, specialized in systems & business administration for various clients; performing tasks such as project management, proposal writing, modernization and the upgrading of facility(s), conducted analysis, research, and publish documentation for processes and procedures in the fields of network administration and engineering.

 Linda began her dressage training here on Merritt Island, in Pony Club with Joan Ketcham.
 She lessoned with Don Sachey while working in Pennsylvania, and has trained with many international dressage trainers including Nonie Mulcaster, Inez Propfe Credo, Hans Biss, and others.